microwave89-hv/hw-fw-notes/to-clarify.md

 Why can there be found at least 1 reference to Insyde(R)?

 Does it use undocumented MSR's?
 Which?
 In which way?

+Please draw two memory maps, one from the host view, and one from DRAM view!
+Where does it not correlate to setup by MRC?